Level/levelup/README.md

 See the [contribution guide](https://github.com/Level/community/blob/master/CONTRIBUTING.md) for more details.

 <a name="license"></a>
-## License and Copyright
+## License

 Copyright &copy; 2012-2017 `levelup` [contributors](https://github.com/level/community#contributors).

 `levelup` is licensed under the MIT license.
 All rights not explicitly granted in the MIT license are reserved.
 See the included `LICENSE.md` file for more details.

 *`levelup` builds on the excellent work of the LevelDB and Snappy teams from Google and additional contributors.
-LevelDB and Snappy are both issued under the [New BSD Licence](http://opensource.org/licenses/BSD-3-Clause).*
+LevelDB and Snappy are both issued under the [New BSD License](http://opensource.org/licenses/BSD-3-Clause).*

 [level-badge]: http://leveldb.org/img/badge.svg